 Since Father’s Day was on Sunday I thought it would be fitting that our Featured Blogger of the week be a Dad.
-Joe’s blog Dad’s Guide to Twins is all about raising twins from a perspective you don’t often find, the Dad’s.
-It is a great resource for current Dad’s of multiples or soon-to-be Dad’s of multiples.
+Joe’s blog Dad’s Guide to Twins and his two books are all about raising twins from a perspective you don’t often find, the Dad’s.
+It is a great resource for current Dads of multiples or soon-to-be Dad’s of multiples.

 What got you into blogging?

 I started blogging before anyone (including myself) knew what a blog was.
 I started my first website back in 1998.
 As I had just returned from Chile after two years of being a missionary for my church, I create a site all about the amazing Chilean people and culture.